hesco/hesco-weave/README.md

 This feature is dependent on the [puppetlabs/firewall](https://forge.puppetlabs.com/puppetlabs/firewall) module available from the puppet forge.
 In addition, it requires a [patch described here](https://tickets.puppetlabs.com/browse/MODULES-1470), to the puppetlabs/firewall module and included in [this pending pull request](https://github.com/puppetlabs/puppetlabs-firewall/pull/433).

 This pull request supports the negation of an -i or -o interface switch in an iptables rule, actually the iniface and outiface attributes to the Firewall[] resource, which translates into the -i and -o switches on an iptables rule, respectively.
 Hopefully that pull request will soon make it into the upstream project and when that has happened, this feature should work without patching a future version of the firewall module.

-(although not necessary for weave::firewall::, this patch will also support interface aliases).
+Although not necessary for weave::firewall::, this patch will also support interface aliases, useful for assigning multiple IPs to the same physical nic.

 Use of this feature is enabled by setting 'weave::manage_firewall' to a true value in your hiera data.